josesamos/when/README.md

 | 86399 | 23:59:58 |  23  |   59   |   58   |  Night   |
 | 86400 | 23:59:59 |  23  |   59   |   59   |  Night   |

+`day_part` is predefined in English.
+Literals or hours can be changed using a configuration function.

 In addition to obtaining them as `tibble`, we can export the tables to files in *csv* or *xlsx* format.
 They can also be exported directly to any Relational DBMS.